 In the context of the Interreg V-A Romania-Hungary, all procurements will be made with respect to the national public procurement law in Romania/ Hungary.
-This provision is mandatory for all types of beneficiaries, no matter of their statute (either public or private).

-Procurements shall comply with national regulations applicable at the time of the launch of tendering procedures and, irrespective of the amount or type of beneficiary, with the principles of transparency, nondiscrimination and equal treatment.
+Procurements shall comply with national regulations applicable at the time of the launch of tendering procedures and, irrespective of the amount or type of beneficiary, with the principles of transparency, non-discrimination and equal treatment.
 Moreover, the principles of economy, efficiency and effectiveness must be respected regardless the estimated value of the procurement.
 All beneficiaries are obliged to take all measures it considers necessary to comply with those principles, included in the principle of sound financial management, starting from the assumption that they act in a similar manner and organize own work.